– Find all managed servers that are down and not pingable

 SELECT

-(GROUPING(ResolutionState) = 1) THEN ‘All Resolution States’ ELSE CAST(ResolutionState AS VARCHAR(5)) END AS [ResolutionState]
+CASE WHEN(GROUPING(ResolutionState) = 1) THEN ‘All Resolution States’ ELSE CAST(ResolutionState AS VARCHAR(5)) END AS [ResolutionState],

 FROM Alert WITH (NOLOCK)